 Dan has worked in recycling, composting, and organic farming since 1982.
-His Zero Waste focus looks to marry these interests to maintain the highest value of our resources through creating local circular economies, building healthy soil, and sequestering carbon.
-Dan is a board member of Colorado’s USCC state chapter and directs Eco-Cycle’s compost department and Center for Hard-to-Recycle Materials (CHaRM).
-Eco-Cycle is a 43 year old non-profit zero waste company that provides recyclables processing and commercial food waste collections for Boulder County, Colorado, and Zero Waste planning advice for the world.
+His Zero Waste focus looks to marry these interests to maintain the highest value of our resources through creating local circular economies.
+Dan is currently spearheading Eco-Cycle’s new focus on utilizing organic waste and other resources in a local and global effort to restore healthy soil and sequester carbon to re-stabilize the atmosphere.
+Dan serves as vice chair of Colorado’s US Compost Council state chapter and previously directed Eco-Cycle’s Center for Hard-to-Recycle Materials (CHaRM).
+Eco-Cycle is a 45 year old non-profit zero waste company that provides recyclables processing and commercial food waste collections for Boulder County, Colorado, and Zero Waste planning advice for the world.

 Track: Community Composting

 Session Name: Focusing on Data

 Session Time: Tuesday, January 25, 4:15 PM to 5:45 PM